23andMe/Yamale/README.md

 If `data` is valid, nothing will happen.
 However, if `data` is invalid Schemata will throw a `ValueError` with a message containing all the invalid nodes.

 ### Schema
-You must first make a schema to use Schemata.
+To use Schemata you must make a schema.
 A schema is a valid YAML file with one or more documents inside.
 Each node terminates in a string which contains valid Schemata syntax.
-For example, `str()` represents a String validator.
+For example, `str()` represents a [String validator](#validators).

 A basic schema:
 ```yaml